Public Theology Certificate Program

 For the first time, the American Baptist Seminary of the West, in partnership with the PICO National Network, is launching a Public Theology Certificate Program focused on societal issues this summer.
 The ABSW/PICO partnership for the creation of a program in Public Theology has been made possible by a generous grant from the Henry Luce Foundation.

-Course 1 – Summer 2017 – Introduction to Public Theology
+Course 1 – Fall 2017 – Introduction to Public Theology

 Preparing to take one’s faith public—theory & praxis

 Course 2 – January 2018 – Morality & Ethics

 Establishing a personal ethical method from which one does their work.

 Course 3 – Spring 2018 – Religion & Society

 Analysis of the role religion plays related to the critical social issues of our day